debanga/depurr/dim-reduction1.md

-# A Brief overview of Principal Component Analysis (PCA)
+# A Practical Look at Principal Component Analysis (PCA)

 In this article, we discuss PCA and its related algorithms with example codes.
 In particular, we will include the following algorithms:
 1. Principal Component Analysis